 The examination is mostly multiple-choice questions but may also include fill-in-the-blank questions and chart/exhibit questions.

 However, NCLEX also includes the SATA which means “Select All That Applies”.
 This is a type of test that you must be able to choose all the correct answers.
 If you miss even just one correct answer, your answers will be considered wrong.

-Another type of test is the drug computation.
+Another type of test is drug computation.
 You should be able to compute the dosage for the medication based on a given problem.

 There is also another type wherein you have to arrange nursing procedures from the first thing you have to do until the last on its proper order.

 A maximum of 265 questions are given and a minimum of 75.
 15 experimental questions are asked but will not be counted towards your score.
 The exam is to be taken for 5 hours.
-The exam is a computer generated exam and it can gauge whether you pass or fail the test after the minimum of 75 questions.
+The exam is a computer-generated exam and it can gauge whether you pass or fail the test after a minimum of 75 questions.
 If you pass the 75 questions, the computer will stop generating questions.

 However, if you fail the first 75, the computer will continue to generate questions up to 265.
 If you pass on the 123rd question, the computer will automatically stop generating questions.